ewerybody/goodsoul.de/content/blog/a2works4me.md

 [taxonomies]
 tags = ["code", "projects"]
 +++
-Almost **12 years ago** (!!!)* I made [the initial commit on GitHub for a2](https://github.com/ewerybody/a2/commit/71031e49299a2e1189a30405380581b02c28c5c9).
+Almost **12 years ago** (!!!)* I made [the initial commit on GitHub for a2](https://github.com/ewerybody/a2/commit/71031e49299a2e1189a30405380581b02c28c5c9), my tool for tiny tools for Windows.
 The thing was always planned as "never finished, always in development" but sure you gotta get somewhere somewhen, right?
 So what's the holdup?

 Well, I guess the biggest "problem" is that is just `works for me`™️.